There are many paths to the top of the mountain, but the view is always the same.― Chinese Proverb

 The Dark Night of the Soul was a term originally coined by the 16th-century Spanish Monk and Mystic, Saint John of the Cross.
 It was derived from a poem by the same name (“Noche Oscura”) that described his own painful experience.

 In a nutshell, the Dark Night of the Soul is the experience of feeling totally disconnected from the Divine.
-This severe feeling of isolation and spiritual abandonment may accompany a spiritual awakening (having “lost” contact with Spirit) or naturally as a result of life experience.
+This severe feeling of isolation and spiritual abandonment may accompany a spiritual awakening (having “lost” contact with Spirit) or may also emerge naturally as a result of a traumatic life experience.

-As I summarize in my Dark Night of the Soul article:
+As shared in our Dark Night of the Soul article:

 The Dark Night of the Soul is a period of utter spiritual desolation, disconnection, and emptiness in which one feels totally separated from the Divine.
 Those who experience the Dark Night feel completely lost, hopeless, and consumed with melancholy.
 The Dark Night of the Soul can be likened to severe spiritual depression.